History of opium in China: Growth of the opium trade

-In the 16th century the Portuguese became aware of the lucrative medicinal and recreational trade of opium into China, and from their factories across Asia chose to supply the Canton System, to satisfy both the medicinal and the recreational use of the drug.
-By 1729 an edict of the Yongzheng Emperor had criminalized the new recreational smoking of opium in his empire.
+In the 16th century the Portuguese became aware of the lucrative medicinal and recreational trade of opium into China and from their factories across Asia chose to supply the Canton System, to satisfy both the medicinal and the recreational use of the drug.
+By 1729 an edict of the Yongzheng Emperor had criminalized recreational smoking of opium.
 Traffickers were to be punished in the same way as smugglers, and opium den operators were subject to capital punishment.
 This is considered to be the start of opium suppression efforts in China.
-However, the measure proved ineffective and opium imports increased steadily throughout the 18th century.
+However, the measure proved ineffective, and opium imports increased steadily throughout the 18th century.

 Following the 1764 Battle of Buxar, the British East India Company (EIC) became the rulers of Bengal, Bihar and Orissa.
 The EIC gained control of tax collection, along with the opium monopoly of the defeated Mughal Empire.
 The East India Company Act, 1793 formally established this monopoly.
-The EIC was £28 million in debt as a result of the Indian war, and found it difficult to raise silver to pay for Chinese tea that it sold to the British market, which had to be paid for in silver.
+The EIC was £28 million in debt as a result of the Bengal War and found it difficult to raise silver to pay for Chinese tea that it sold to the British market, which had to be paid for in silver.

-As the textile industry developed in Britain during the Industrial Revolution, the EIC drove Indian farmers out of cotton cultivation and shutting Indian weaving operations.
+As the textile industry developed in Britain during the Industrial Revolution, the EIC drove Indian farmers out of cotton cultivation and shut Indian weaving operations.
 The EIC encouraged farmers to cultivate opium instead, over time resulting in opium crops far in excess of the demand for medicinal use.

 The EIC began auctions of opium in Calcutta to raise revenues.
 Since importation of opium into China was banned by Chinese law, the EIC established an indirect trading scheme relying partially on legal markets and also leveraging illicit ones.
-British merchants would first buy tea in Canton (Guangzhou) on credit.
+British merchants would buy tea in Canton (Guangzhou) on credit.
 They would pay their debts by selling opium at auction in Calcutta.
 This opium was then transported to the Chinese coast aboard British ships, where it was sold to native merchants who would sell it in China.
-According to 19th Century sinologist Edward Parker, there were four types of opium smuggled into China from India: kung pan t'ou (公班土, gongban tu or "Patna"); Pak t'ou (白土, bai tu or "Malwa"); Persian, Kem fa t'ou (金花土, jinhua tu) and the "smaller kong pan", which was of a "dearer sort", i.e. more expensive.
+According to 19th century sinologist Edward Parker, there were four types of opium smuggled into China from India: kung pan t'ou (公班土, gongban tu or "Patna"); Pak t'ou (白土, bai tu or "Malwa"); Persian, Kem fa t'ou (金花土, jinhua tu) and the "smaller kong pan", which was of a "dearer sort", i.e. more expensive.
 A description of the cargo aboard at Lintin in July 1833 distinguished between "new" and "old" Patna, "new" and "old" Benares, and Malwa; the accounting also specifies the number of chests of each type, and the price per chest.
 The "chests" contained small balls of opium that had originated in the Indian provinces of Bengal and Madras.